Student Classification and Adviser Assignment

 Current policy reflected below.
 Changes to Faculty Senate Policy 16-00 (Degree Candidate Nondegree Student) pending implementation.

-Nondegree students who have not been dropped for unsatisfactory scholarship from degree or degree-seeking provisional status by this University or any other college or university will be classified as nondegree-regular.
-Degree candidates who were not dropped for unsatisfactory scholarship may elect to enroll in this status.
+Nondegree students who have not been dropped for unsatisfactory scholarship from degree status or DUSC by this University or any other college or university will be classified as nondegree-regular.
+Degree candidates and students in DUSC who were not dropped for unsatisfactory scholarship may elect to enroll in this status.

 NDEGR status is also an option for students who have graduated and who elect to return to further their education with undergraduate course work but do not intend to obtain another degree (see Sequential Majors).
 Course work taken in this status is recorded on the student's undergraduate transcript.
 For information on NDEGR registration, students should contact the Registrar's office.